Since the beginning of last year, Google has been making a lot of emphasis on building a user-center Internet.

 3. Avoid inserting ads and pop-ups above other content

 And even if you don’t insert them at the top of the page, make sure you reserve space for them.
-One way to do this is using containers with proper dimensions.
+One way to do this is by using containers with proper dimensions.

 Largest Contentful Paint